qifan-wu/urbanAIPolicy_Vis/README.md

 ## Introduction
 This is a web tool to visualize AI-related urban planning document

+match_count: how many chunks are identified as the given subcategory-related

 ## Steps for setup
 ### Local database setup
 Download all the original PDF document from Dropbox source_pdf folder and save it in local folder static/pdfs